Ziad Takieddine: Career

 He facilitated the release of Bulgarian nurses from Libya and organized Libya President Muammar Gaddafi's 2007 visit to France.
-He has since accused former French President Nicolas Sarkozy of taking 5 million euros from Libyan President Muammar Gaddafi from 2006 to 2007 to finance his presidential campaign, a claim echoed by Saif al-Islam Gaddafi.
+He later accused former French President Nicolas Sarkozy of taking €50 million from Gaddafi from 2006 to 2007 to finance his presidential campaign, a claim echoed by Saif al-Islam Gaddafi.

 On 4 December 2020, he was detained in Lebanon due to allegations of covert financing to Sarkozy's presidential campaign.
 On 8 December, Lebanon ordered his release, but also imposed a travel ban on him.

+On 27 March 2025, as part of the trial over the Libyan financing allegations, the National Financial Prosecutor (Parquet national financier) requested a six-year prison sentence and a €3 million fine for Takieddine, accused of handing €5 million to Claude Guéant between 2006 and 2007.
+As he still resided in Lebanon and that country never extradites its citizens, Takieddine was scheduled to be tried in absentia.
+The judgment by the Tribunal de Paris, on 25 September, did not deliver a verdict for Takieddine, who had died two days earlier.

-Personal life
+Personal life and death

 His ex-wife, Nicola Johnson, is British-born.
 She has accused him of tax evasion in France.
 Takieddine owned Warwick House in London's Holland Park district via a company in the tax haven of the British Virgin Islands.
 It was sold to neighbour Brian May for £12 million following the divorce settlement.
 In 2013 Takieddine was denied entry to the United Kingdom following an "allegation of fraud" and was forced by British police to return to France.

-Takieddine is an uncle of Amal Alamuddin, who is married to the actor George Clooney.
+Takieddine was the first cousin, once removed of lawyer and activist Amal Clooney, as the first cousin of Clooney's father.

+Takieddine died in Beirut on 23 September 2025, at the age of 75.